TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

          Apart from this, ordinary permissions apply as if the user wants to make a copy of the record on the same page.

-         The :php:`localize` DataHandler command should be used when translating records in "Connected Mode" (strict translation of records from the default language).
+         The :php:`localize` `DataHandler`:pn: command should be used when translating records in "Connected Mode" (strict translation of records from the default language).
          This command is used when selecting the "Translate" strategy in the content elements translation wizard.